 Note: molecular formula is written as a sequence of pairs of atom symbol and stoichiometric number without any text formatting or special characters.
 This formal notation is essentially a code system.

-Isotope
+Isotope (repeat as necessary)

 Applicable for single substances that contain a radionuclide or a non-natural isotopic ratio, e.g. C-13 enriched material).
 All radionuclide and non-natural isotopes will also be represented in the structure representation.